j-holub/Node-MPV/readme.md

 # Usage

-Simply create an instance of the player

 ```Javascript
 mpv = require('node-mpv');
 mpvPlayer = new mpv();
 ```

-and you're good to go.

 You optionally pass a Json object with options to the constructor.
 Possible options, along with their default values are the following